Generic Name: Trabectedin (tra BEK te din)

 - A certain muscle problem (rhabdomyolysis) has happened with this medicine (Yondelis).
 Rarely, this has led to organ problems and death.
 Call your doctor right away if you have muscle pain or weakness.

-- Heart problems like heart failure have happened in people taking this medicine.
+- Heart problems like heart failure have happened in people taking this medicine (Yondelis).
 Sometimes, this has been deadly.
 Call your doctor right away if you have chest pain or pressure, a heartbeat that does not feel normal, shortness of breath, a big weight gain, or swelling in the arms or legs.

 - This medicine may cause tissue damage if the drug leaks from the vein.
 Tell your nurse if you have any redness, burning, pain, swelling, blisters, skin sores, or leaking of fluid where the drug is going into your body.